 What Does Slander Mean in Law?

-A crime of defamation can be very serious and occurs when one individual makes an injurious claim that is false about another.
-A form of defamation that is posted or written is classified as “libel”, while defamation that is performed or spoken is classified as “slander”.
+Defamation can be very serious and occurs when one individual makes an injurious claim that is false about another, causing harm to reputation.
+A form of defamation that is posted or written is classified as “libelous”, while defamation that is performed or spoken is classified as “slanderous”.

 Regardless of the classification of defamation that has occurred, it must cause some kind of emotional, physical, financial, or reputational injury to be eligible for a lawsuit.
 If you believe that you have been defamed and it is causing you harm, your first step should be to write and send a “cease and desist” letter to the offender.
 This letter will warn them to cease their defamatory statements, setting the precedent for future legal action if they continue.